Turbo’s Guide to Econ

 People generally resent paying for a need, and that resentment will likely not end in your favor.
 Be careful and really consider what is at stake.
 It’s very possible for something that would normally be a luxury to end up as a need if circumstances change.
 If the town needs a LOT of Radioactive Metal to build a wall to protect the town, they will often expect you to provide that item for the “good of the town” and balk at paying a market rate for the items.

 However, exploiting the desire for a luxury service or good is the surest way to really make a fortune in the economy game.
-That same Radioactive Metal is a luxury when it’s used in a sexy new weapon Augment for that veteran player.
+That same Radioactive Metal is a luxury when it’s used in a sexy new weapon weapon for that veteran player.
 Remember, no one really NEEDS a shiny, red monster truck.
 They WANT a shiny, red monster truck.
 This is really at the heart of every business model ever.
 You make money by selling something that people want, not what they need.
 This is why luxuries will always be the best way to earn money in game.

 If you have something that has value, or you can provide a service that offers value, you can market it and make money from it.
 The real skill and talent here is identifying what people want before they realize they want it.